 To get in touch with any of our Trustees, please use our contact form and your email will be forwarded.

 We currently have vacancies for new trustees.
 If you are interested in joining the Board, please take a look at our recruitment pack.

 Trustees and advisors

 Heather joined the Board in 2019 and is the Trust’s Honorary Curator.
 She is a cultural heritage consultant and an expert advisor to the National Lottery Heritage Fund.
-She was Librarian and Keeper of Collections at the Scott Polar Research Institute, Cambridge, where she established the Polar Museum.
-She also chaired the University of Cambridge Museums Steering Group.
+She was Librarian and Keeper of Collections at the Scott Polar Research Institute, Cambridge, where she established the Polar Museum and chaired the University of Cambridge Museums Steering Group.
 Heather has been interim Chief Executive of Scarborough Museums Trust, worked on the Hull: Yorkshire’s Maritime City bid and managed the renovation of the University Museum of Zoology, Cambridge.
 She is a keen gardener and lives in Littondale.

 Emily was elected to the Board in October 2021.
 She is the Collections Hazards Officer at the Railway Museum in York, having previously worked at the Thackray Museum in Leeds.
 She is a member of our Marketing Working Group.